• Multiple Offers

 What are the types of titration?

 There are many types of titrations with different goals and procedures.
-However, the most common types of titrations in quantitative chemical analysis are redox titrations and acid-base titrations.
+However, the most common types of it in quantitative chemical analysis are redox titrations and acid-base titrations.

 These are the four common titrations: